 Are you looking for fun, educational activities you can do at home with your infant, toddler, or preschooler to encourage sensory development?
 Get started with these 16 ideas.

 Young children, especially infants and toddlers, explore the world through their senses — one of the reasons babies tend to put everything in their mouths.
-Long before they understand speech or can talk, they are gaining valuable information about the world through their eyes, ears, nose, mouth, and sense of touch.
 Maria Montessori believed that sensory experiences (those experiences that involve touch, sight, hearing, taste, or scent) were a critical and authentic part of childhood development.
 Modern research confirms her beliefs.

 Through sensory experiences, children begin to notice patterns, similarities, and differences.
 They learn about cause and effect and gain the beginnings of problem solving.
 Many sensory experiences naturally encourage talking and sharing, which boosts language development.
 And perhaps most importantly, sensory experiences are soothing and pleasurable for young children.